fetchrobotics/docs/source/mechanism_terminology.rst

 Link
 ++++

-The links for the Fetch & Freight are defined in the URDF description that are located in the fetch_description or freight_description package respectively.
+The links for the Fetch and Freight are defined in the URDF description that are located in the fetch_description or freight_description package respectively.